Skip to main content

 Evidence-based quit resources can help

-A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.
-Results from another randomized clinical trial underscored that This is Quitting is not only successful in helping young people quit vaping, but also in ensuring that they don’t later use combustible tobacco products in place of e-cigarettes.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting, now part of EX Program, had nearly 40% higher odds of quitting compared to a control group.
+Results from another randomized clinical trial underscored that the texting program is not only successful in helping young people quit vaping, but also in ensuring that they don’t later use combustible tobacco products in place of e-cigarettes.